OnePlus Open Review: Smoke and mirrors

 - Not a lot of apps use the big screen

-It’s a satisfying package that’s sure to make phone nerds turn their heads as its titanium chassis unfolds, but at $2,300, the device needs to prove a lot to make it worth its ultra-high price tag.
+It’s a satisfying package that’s sure to make phone nerds turn their heads as its titanium chassis unfolds, but at $2,300, the device needs to prove itself to make it worth its ultra-high price tag.

 Long gone are the days of the flagship killer.
 OnePlus has been trying to rebrand itself into a luxurious brand in North America since the OnePlus 7 Pro, and the Open is the culmination of all those efforts.
 But is an ultra-expensive premium device with the price tag to match, really what fans of the brand are after?
 Combining that with my experiences using OnePlus phones over the last few years has me questioning whether or not to recommend this product at all.